 Living life in Hawaii is a dream for a lot of people.
-Many that can afford a vacation to the Hawaiian islands return home and are a little bit shell-shocked.
+Many who can afford a vacation to the Hawaiian islands return home and are a little bit shell-shocked.
 In a good way.
 Hawaii is definitely one of the most beautiful places in the world.

 If you’re one of those who has visited one of the Hawaiian islands: Oahu, Maui, Big Island, Kauai, Lanai, or Molokai you will inevitably ask yourself the question:

 What’s life in Hawaii like?
 Can I live in Hawaii?

 Everyone asks themselves if they can do it too… live in the paradise that was only a dream before they actually went and experienced Hawaii in real-time.

 I’ve lived in Hawaii for six years and I have some insight into what it’s like to live there.
 I’ve lived in Hawaii for most of my life, since the mid-80s and love this place every bit as much today as I did the first day I landed here.
 I’d like to share that with you in the hopes that it gives you a realistic picture of what moving there would actually be like.
 It’s not for everyone – really.
 There is good as well as bad.
-Here are links to around two-hundred (200) of my best articles about Hawaii – on one page.
+Here are links to more than two-hundred (200+) of my best articles about Hawaii – listed on one page.